lateinit-apps/guitar-app/docs/db-schema-explanatory.md

 ![database schema pic here](images/crack-schema.png)

-`Genre.highlights` -- a short description of main features of the genre, its origin location and time and brief summary of typical representatives.
+`Genre.highlights` &mdash; a short description of main features of the genre, its origin location and time and brief summary of typical representatives.

-`Song.trivia` -- some facts about the song, like the origin of the idea, its recording, subsequent reproductions at concerts, arrangements from other artists, etc.
+`Song.trivia` &mdash; some facts about the song, like the origin of the idea, its recording, subsequent reproductions at concerts, arrangements from other artists, etc.

-`Song.cover_of` -- if the song is a cover of other song by other artist, this field contains reference to the original song.
+`Song.cover_of` &mdash; if the song is a cover of other song by other artist, this field contains reference to the original song.
 Otherwise, the field is empty.

-`Release` -- table storing single entity of the artist's discography.
+`Release` &mdash; table storing single entity of the artist's discography.
 The `type` field contains values like:

 - album
 - single
 - extended_play

-Since the **Table-Per-Hierarchy** strategy employed, field `album_kind` will be empty, unless the `type` field equals `album`.
+Since the **Table-Per-Hierarchy** strategy is employed, field `album_kind` will be empty, unless the `type` field equals `album`.
 This feature should be taken into account when working with ORM models.

-`Release.album_kind` = type of album depending on the place of recording, if it solo or cover album (check [Wikipedia's page](https://en.wikipedia.org/wiki/Album#Types_of_album) for more info).
-Supposed to have following values:
+`Release.album_kind` &mdash; type of album depending on the place of recording, if it solo or cover album (check [Wikipedia's page](https://en.wikipedia.org/wiki/Album#Types_of_album) for more info).
+Supposed to have the following values:

 - concert
 - studio